Sinclair19/cs61alearning/note.md

 - Evaluate the header's expression
 - If it is a true value, execute the suite & skip the remaining clauses

+Conditional Expression
+- <consequent> if <predicate> else <alternative>
+  - Evaluate the <predicate> expression
+  - It it's a true value, the value of the whole expression is the value of the <consequent>
+  - Otherwise, the value of the whole expression is the value of the <alternative>

 ### 1.5.4 Conditional Statements
 - Conditional statements.
     A conditional statement in Python consists of a series of headers and suites: